 This will manually open the download and let you proceed with the update if it doesn’t show up in the Windows Store.

 The other possibility is that your Windows 8 PC isn’t up to date with the latest Windows Updates.
 Before you upgrade, check to make sure you’re up to date.
 Chances are if you’re not, that’s another reason the Windows Store Windows 8.1 upgrade isn’t appearing.
-If neither of these methods work, check out our next troubleshooting point.
+If neither of these methods works, check out our next troubleshooting point.

 Not Eligible for Windows 8.1 Upgrade